| |

 to buy exotic ingredients to create healthy weight loss food

-You can create simple vegan
+You can fix simple vegan

 weight loss food using familiar

-Instead, begin with your local supermarket.
+supermarket.
 You will find

-perfect weight loss foods in the produce section, the frozen
+the right foods in the produce section, the frozen

 Here are some examples of low calorie foods to get you started: